Category Archives: Kitchen Layout

 Full Cabinetry for Extra Storage Space

-Make the most of your one-wall kitchen space by installing a full set of drawers and cabinets.
-This layout uses different types of cabinetry to provide the most storage opportunities available.
-These smooth-faced cabinet doors provide a sleek, modern look while keeping your counter space open and free of any clutter.
+Maximize your one-wall kitchen space by installing a complete set of drawers and cabinets.
+This layout utilizes various types of cabinetry to maximize storage opportunities.
+The smooth-faced cabinet doors provide a sleek, modern look while keeping your counter space open and clutter-free.

 Photographed by Frederic Boukari for Historiska Hem